Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Results

 \subsection{Jumps in Effective Resistance are caused by local topological changes near source/sink nodes}

 Using Lloyd's algorithm and the Delaunay triangulation to create a sequence of networks that begin disordered and progress towards ordered, Obrero \textit{et al.} \cite{obrero_electrical_2025} observed large jumps in the effective resistance between sequential Lloyd's iterations.
 These jumps can be seen in Fig.~\ref{fig:N200Ensemble}B, where effective resistance, $\Reff$, for an $N=200$ node network is plotted vs.~Lloyd's iteration number, $L$, and each curve corresponds to a different initial point cloud.
-While these jumps are accompanied by a topological change in the adjacency matrix (adding or removing edges), not all topological changes in the adjacency matrix corresponded to a large jump in $\Reff$.
+Note that these have been drawn as curves rather than as their underlying discrete points and should not be interpreted as interpolations between successive Lloyd's iterations.
+This applies to all subsequent figures.
+While the jumps are accompanied by a topological change in the adjacency matrix (adding or removing edges), not all topological changes in the adjacency matrix correspond to a large jump in $\Reff$.
 Here, we explain these jumps, finding that edges near the northeast and southwest corners of the network, where current is applied, have a larger impact on $\Reff$.
+We specifically study these behaviors in individual configurations as opposed to examining ensemble-averaged behaviors because we are interested in understanding how to tailor the electrical transport of individual manufactured samples.
+Such a study of the structures of individual ensemble members (the ``geometric structure approach'') has been leveraged elsewhere to, e.g., characterize disordered and mechanically rigid assemblies of nonoverlapping particles (see Ref.~\cite{torquato_physics_2026} and references therein).
+Nonetheless, we more carefully examine the ensemble-averaged behavior of our networks in Sec. \ref{sec:finitesize}.

 In Fig.~\ref{fig:TopoChangeScheme}, we show examples of the two topological changes responsible for the large jumps.
-Fig.~\ref{fig:TopoChangeScheme}A highlights just one initial point cloud (simulation 14 from Ref.~\cite{obrero_electrical_2025}) and two jumps in $\Reff$, one from $L=14$ to $L=15$ and one from $L=57$ to $L=58$.
+A third mechanism could be that the source or sink node changes, but we do not explicitly consider this case as it is not a local topological change.
+Figure~\ref{fig:TopoChangeScheme}A highlights just one initial point cloud (simulation 14 from Ref.~\cite{obrero_electrical_2025}) and two jumps in $\Reff$, one from $L=14$ to $L=15$ and one from $L=57$ to $L=58$.
 The networks before and after the first (second) jump are depicted in Figs.~\ref{fig:TopoChangeScheme}B and C (D and E).
 The jump labeled B$\to$C coincides with the addition of an edge along the boundary at the southwest corner.
 The new edge is marked with a thick black line in Fig.~\ref{fig:TopoChangeScheme}C. The jump labeled D$\to$E coincides with the flip of one edge inside the quadrilateral structure at the northeast corner.
 This flipped edge is marked with thick black lines in Figs.~\ref{fig:TopoChangeScheme}D and E.